dataArtisans/cascading-flink/README.md

 ## Install ##

-The latest version of the Cascading Connector for Apache Flink is version 0.2 (released on 2016-04-12).
-It depends on Apache Flink 1.0.1 and Cascading 3.1.0 which is not released yet but available as 3.1.0-wip-56 at [Conjars](http://conjars.org/).
+The latest version of the Cascading Connector for Apache Flink is version 0.3.0 (released on 2016-05-26).
+It depends on Apache Flink 1.0.3 and Cascading 3.1.0.
 All required dependencies are provided by including the Cascading Flink connector in your project.

-The upcoming 0.3.0 release depends on Cascading 3.1.0 final release.

 The Cascading Connector for Apache Flink is available on [Maven central](http://search.maven.org/#search%7Cga%7C1%7Ccascading-flink) can be used in your project by adding the following Maven dependency: